Developing a Leadership Program in an IT Company: Best Practices

 The Global Leadership Forecast by Development Dimensions International (DDI) demonstrated that “organizations with the highest quality leaders were 13 times more likely to outperform their competition in key bottom-line metrics such as financial performance, quality of products and services, employee engagement, and customer satisfaction.”

-The question we asked ourselves was, Do we have the right leaders in place to take our business where we want to go?
+We asked ourselves whether we have the right leaders in place to take our business where we want to go?

-In the last 15 years, the software development market has changed significantly.
+The software development market has changed significantly in the last 15 years.
 Top-notch programming skills cannot guarantee success nowadays.
-Based on our company’s experience, Auriga’s top managers have proposed the idea of “it is not enough to know how to code” at various events.
+Based on our company’s experience, Auriga’s top managers have proposed the idea that “it is not enough to know how to code” at various events.
 You can read more about it here and here.

 As many years of experience show, one of the essential ingredients for success in software R&D outsourcing is a well-built, transparent communication system between the client and developer.
 The ability to understand and pursue clients’ goals, communicate constructively on a daily basis, build teams with a focus on a proper engineering culture, take responsibility for results, and strive for perfect quality (i.e., the ability to “lead a project”) often becomes the only reason for project success or failure.

-With that in mind, we set out to create a new leadership development program to deliver additional value to our customers and contribute to their growth.
+With that in mind, we created a new leadership development program to deliver additional value to our customers and contribute to their growth.

 Key Objectives